 - Suggested tour: Panama Canal Eco-Cruise and Rainforest Discovery Center

 5. Portobelo and Isla Grande, for Caribbean ambiance

 The port city of Portobelo is is a great Caribbean day trip from Panama City.
 Expect beautiful beaches, islands and historical landmarks.

 During the Spanish Colonial era, Portobelo played a key role, as the end point on the Camino Real.
 All the treasure Spain looted from Inca Empire was stored in its customs house before being shipped to Spain.
 Knowing that, English pirates like Sir Francis Drake attacked the city repeatedly.
 Fun fact: Sir Francis met his end in nearby water, buried in an iron casket that has still not been found.

 The old fortifications are still there, and postcard-perfect Isla Grande is just a stone’s throw away.
 At Isla Grande, you’ll find stunningly beautiful beaches and islands.
 Bring your swimwear so you can snorkel and relax on the beach.

 ⓘ TIP: Portobelo is part of the UNESCO World Heritage Site “Fortifications on the Caribbean Side of Panama.”
 The other part is Fort San Lorenzo, which lies further west, on the other side of the Panama Canal.

 6. Fort San Lorenzo excursion, for old Spanish colonial ruins

-Just north of the Canal, Fort San Lorenzo was another site of many battles between pirates and Spanish settlers.
+Just north of the Canal, Fort San Lorenzo saw of many battles between pirates and Spanish settlers.
 The ruins offer a window into Panama’s colonial history and make you feel like you’re in the middle of a Pirates of the Caribbean set.

 We visited Fort San Lorenzo a number of times and always enjoyed it.
 Its fascinating history, preserved walls and tropical surroundings make it a truly enjoyable destination.
 There’s also a secluded beach nearby, so we always bring swimwear and cool off before heading back to Panama City.

 - Suggested tour: Panama Canal, Colón Rainforest and San Lorenzo Fort Tour

 7. Embera Indian Village, for indigenous culture